All comparisonsNote-taking apps

 Google Docs

-Obsidian fails first because exporting or sharing notes feels heavy for short-term use.
+Obsidian fails first because it breaks when exporting or sharing notes feels heavy for short-term use.

 Verdict